 The DAISY Foundation was founded in 1999 by the family of J. Patrick Barnes, who observed the compassionate care nurses provided during his hospitalization.
 They created the acronym DAISY for “diseases attacking the immune system,” since Barnes himself suffered from an autoimmune disease.

 The Barnes family created the DAISY Foundation as a way to express profound gratitude for the nurses who took care of their beloved family member.
-The program gives other families and healthcare staff a way to recognize nurses for the work they do every day.
-The DAISY Award is implemented in over 5,000 healthcare facilities and schools of nursing worldwide.
+The program gives other families and healthcare staff a way to recognize nurses for exceeding their expected, everyday duties.
+The DAISY Nurse Award is implemented in over 5,000 healthcare facilities and schools of nursing worldwide.

 The DAISY Award for Extraordinary Nurses recognizes nurses who exhibit excellence in nursing — both clinically and personally.
 It’s a way to recognize nurses who’ve gone above and beyond the call of duty and exemplified strong patient care.
-Clinical nurses, nursing faculty, and nursing students can receive the award.
+Clinical nurses, nursing faculty, and nursing students can be nominated for the DAISY award.

-Leaders establish the criteria for a DAISY Award for nurses based on the organization’s mission and values.
-Anyone who notices a nurse’s display of excellence can submit a DAISY award nomination, including:
+Leaders establish the criteria for a DAISY nurse award based on the organization’s mission and values.
+Anyone who notices a nurse’s display of excellence and compassion can nominate a nurse for a DAISY nursing award, including:

 Most facilities have a DAISY committee, typically assigned by a chief nursing officer (CNO), which implements the program.
 They review submissions, choose award recipients, and coordinate award ceremonies.
-Award ceremonies occur monthly or quarterly, depending on the organization’s goals.
+Award ceremonies occur monthly, biannually, or quarterly, depending on the organization’s goals.

 At an award ceremony, a presenter may read the submission recounting the act of kindness that the nurse demonstrated.
-It’s often a moving ceremony for everyone present.
+It’s often a moving, heartfelt experience for everyone present.

-How Does a DAISY Award Improve the Nursing Experience?
+How Do DAISY Awards Improve the Nursing Experience?

-Healthcare organizations can incorporate the DAISY Award for nurses as a strategic tool for improving the nursing experience.
-It may be implemented as part of a plan to increase nurse recruitment, retention, and resilience.
-It does this by promoting meaningful recognition in nursing, which improves:
+Healthcare organizations can incorporate the DAISY nurse award as a strategic tool for improving the nursing experience.
+It may be implemented as part of a plan to increase nurse recruitment, retention, and resilience by promoting meaningful recognition in nursing.
+This recognition, in turn, improves:

 - Nurse engagement.
 Experiencing recognition can ignite a nurse’s love for the profession and their commitment to providing compassionate care.
 This helps improve career satisfaction, which promotes retention.
 It can also contribute to nurse well-being and resilience.